typescene/typescene.github.io/docs/guides/first.md

   "ts-loader": "^6.0.0"
 }
 ```

-> __Note:__ if you're not intending to use TypeScript for your own code, you can leave out the `typescript` and `ts-loader` dependencies.
-These are only used by Webpack to compile TypeScript code on the fly.

 Then return to your terminal and instruct NPM to install all of the new dependencies added to `package.json`: